Are You Listening? 5 Reasons You Don’t Listen!

 3. You think while others are talking

 Your brain processes information 5 to 6 times faster than a person speaks.
-It is very easy to stop listening and start thinking about what you want to say, or think about your next question.
+It is very easy to stop listening and start thinking about what you want to say or think about your next question.

-On the positive side, that demonstrates that you have a huge additional capacity to concentrate on what they say.
+On the positive side, that demonstrates that you have substantial capacity to concentrate on what they say.
 Yes, you process 5 to 6 times faster than they can speak, so put that additional capacity into "picturing" their words.
 In other words, watch a video of what they say.
 Your brain is wired to do that!
 And when you picture what they say, you expand your ability to understand them.
 Additionally, it gives you much better questions to ask.

 4. You aren’t teachable/humble